tinycrimsonpandas/WhiteCubes/README.md

 5. Run `python whitecube.py` to create your static site, which will appear in the new `/build` directory.

 6. Optionally you can run `python whitecube.py preview` to build the site and then launch a local flask server to preview your static content.
-Please note that you are previewing the statically generated content, so any edits require re-running `pythong whitecube.py preview`.
+Please note that you are previewing the statically generated content, so any edits require re-running `python whitecube.py preview`.
 There is one limitation with the preview mode: you cannot see your custom error pages.

-7. Set up your static server of your choice, such as GitHub Pages, any manually upload the build folder or set up a CI/CD process of your preference.
+7. Set up your static server of your choice, such as GitHub Pages, and manually upload the build folder or set up a CI/CD process of your preference.

 ***